isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-raspberry-pi-3-starter-kits.markdown

 In addition, it includes a free step-by-step usage guide.
 Further, it comes with an amazing Raspberry Pi 3 case to safeguard your board.
 - It has 2 heat sinks[to cool the PI processor](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)during overclocking and in case of overheating.
 - Finally, the starter kit has a power supply noise filter to ensure the stability of the power input.
-*Starter kits come with a power supply, Raspberry Pi 3, and Raspberry Pi 3 microSD card. * Raspberry Pi 3B+ comes with an onboard LAN, better wireless connectivity *(*
+*Starter kits come with a power supply, Raspberry Pi 3, and Raspberry Pi 3 microSD card.Â * Raspberry Pi 3B+ comes with an onboard LAN, better wireless connectivity *(*
 *Wi-Fi bandwidth being 802.11ac), and a superior processor (* ARMv8 CPU
-*). *
+*).Â *
 https://www.youtube.com/watch?v=eDLtXSCmllU
 ### [2.
 V-Kits Raspberry Pi 3 Model B+ Starter Kit - #2 Pick](https://www.amazon.com/dp/B07BDRD3LP/?tag=p-policy-20)
 Like the CanaKits Starter Kit above, the Vilros Raspberry Pi 3 Starter Kits also comes with a Pi 3 Model B+.